How to Make Authentic Irish Soda Bread from Scratch

 Shape the Dough

-Turn the dough onto a lightly floured surface and gently bring it together into a round loaf.
-You don’t need to knead it—just pat it into shape.
+Turn the dough onto a lightly floured surface and gently shape it into a round loaf about 6–7 inches across.
 Overworking the dough will develop too much gluten, making the bread chewy rather than soft.
 The less you handle it, the better the texture will be.

 Score the Cross

 Transfer the dough to your prepared baking sheet or skillet.
 Using a sharp knife, cut a deep cross into the top of the loaf.
-This step is more than just decorative; it allows heat to penetrate the center of the bread, ensuring even baking.
+This step is more than just decorative.
+It allows heat to penetrate the center of the bread, ensuring even baking.
 In Irish tradition, scoring the cross was also believed to let the fairies escape and bring good luck to the household!
+It also helps heat reach the center of the dough so the bread bakes evenly.
+Cut about ½–¾ inch deep for the best results.

 Bake to Perfection

 Place the bread in the oven and bake at 425°F for 15 minutes.
 Then, reduce the oven temperature to 400°F (200°C) and continue baking for another 25-30 minutes.
 This gradual temperature change helps create a crisp, golden crust without overbaking the inside.
-To check if your soda bread is done, tap the bottom—it should sound hollow.
-If you’re unsure, insert a skewer into the center; it should come out clean.
+Carefully turn the loaf over and tap the bottom with your knuckles.
+If it sounds hollow, the bread is finished baking.
+If you’re unsure, insert a skewer into the center.
+It should come out clean.

 Cool and Serve